Javadyakuza/Octus-Integration-Guide/EVER-to-EVM.md

 ### > NOTE : if we were paying the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with ever the next step is not needed, this is determined in payload.

-> ### NOTE : with attaching proper payload to `burn` function it deploys the event contract automatically.

-- 2 - releasing `BNB` in the evm network by calling the `saveWithdrawAlien` :
+- 2 - minting `BNB` in the evm network by calling the `saveWithdrawNative` :

 ```solidity
     function saveWithdrawNative(